-All our waterless composting toilet system have gone through this process to provide you the interested party and the BCA’s a fast track resolve in your consent applications and to provide this quality reassurance.
+All our waterless composting toilet system bar a few have gone through this process to provide you with the interested party and the BCA’s a fast track resolve in your consent applications and to provide this quality reassurance.

 AS/NZS 1546.2:2008 - On-site domestic wastewater treatment units - Waterless composting toilets

-Misunderstandings; Council do not preapprove any technology as it is not with in there right to effect free market.
+Misunderstandings; Council does not preapprove any technology as it is not within there right to effect the free market.
 You may find the BCA’s might have a preference but this is due to historical knowledge and ease of understanding.

 Meaning; Approval is giving on a case by case basis to each individual consent application.
 This simply means they have approved your application to go ahead with the proposed designs and technologies.